How much ya bench?… Is a question anyone who has picked up a weight has probably been asked.

 If you’re training to win a powerlifting competition, then how much weight you’re lifting is pretty important… If you’re training to improve your general health and fitness or sports performance, how much weight you’re lifting matters, but it’s not what matters most…

 Stable to Stimulate and Strengthen

 Before loading an exercise with weight, it’s important to be stable in the movement.
-Too often people try to skip to advanced variations of movements before they can do the basic versions.
+Too often people try to skip to advanced variations of movements and loading up the weight before they can do the basic versions with light weight.

 Once you’re stable and are stimulating the right muscles in the right way, adding more weight will help you safely increase your strength — good move.
 If you try to add strength to an unstable movement, you’re going to make the instability even worse and do yourself damage — bad move.

 Basically, the number one priority is movement quality…

 What does movement quality mean?
 Basically, it means having good technique and the ability to move freely, smoothly and powerfully in a given movement pattern.
 Once you have the technique, you can then challenge your technique by adding load…